 Every business needs a digital front.
 But sometimes, we can forget about the importance of the actual physical brick-and-mortar shop in our strategy.

 In fact, your customer will most likely want to hold visit your traditional brick and mortar location to hold products in their hand, and speak to someone who works for you that can answer their questions.
-This can give you near endless ways to learn more about your customers, personalize your marketing campaigns and bridge the gap between your physical store and your digitial store.
+This can give you near endless ways to learn more about your customers, personalize your marketing campaigns and bridge the gap between your physical store and your digital store.

 KEEP BUILDING YOUR ONLINE EXPERIENCE